msk610/capmon/README.md

 Please create an issue if you would like support for more forecasting and timeseries analysis libraries.

+## Docker
+There is a Dockerfile available for this service.
+It exposes port `8050` for the service which you can port map.

 ## Support
 If you would like support for additional functionalities please create an open issue.